This add-on is operated by Stackhero

 PDO::MYSQL_ATTR_SSL_CA => 'isrgrootx1.pem'

-Connect Wordpress to MySQL
+Connect MySQL with Wordpress

 Connecting Wordpress to Stackhero MySQL add-on is easy.